-Scout.com experts will lead the selection process for The Ball Park National Player of Year, awarded to the nation's top prep football player during Bowl week.
-Past winners include Oklahoma running back Adrian Peterson and Florida quarterback Chris Leak.The multi-year contract also will enable Scout.com to offer exclusive video and interviews.
+Scout.com experts will lead the selection process for The Ball Bark National Player of Year, awarded to the nation's top prep football player during Bowl week.
+Past winners include Chris Leak.The multi-year contract also will enable Scout.com to offer exclusive video and interviews.

 Recruiting fans also will be excited to learn that during Bowl week, Scout.com experts will have exclusive coverage of the U.S. Army National Combine Presented by Reebok, a premier prep event, which invites the nation's top 400 underclassmen to San Antonio.
 Scout.com experts will be the official selection partners for the Combine and fans will get the earliest look possible at the nation's top underclassmen.
 Scout.com will be providing exclusive video, highlights and interviews of the players that will be unavailable on any other sports online network.

 Scout.com is the new name for the Web's largest independent sports network, known until today as TheInsiders.com, which provides sports fans of all interests with a one-stop destination for detailed sports information, analysis, in-depth features and interactivity.

 Adrian Peterson commits